metin/ProAngularJS-Repo/README.md

 Note that ng-src requires using {{}}.

+## Forms

+Using two-way data bindings allows you to implicitly create properties in the data model - a feature that is useful when you are using form elements to gather data from the user.
+Nevertheless, it sometimes have some drawbacks as those properties may be undefined if the user has not interacted with the elements in which those properties have been implicitly defined.

+To solve this you can either explicitly define those properties in the model, or add some guards in the controller methods that read those properties only when those are defined (using angular.isDefined, for example).

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.